 Impact Capital Funds is a Minority-Owned, Woman-Led Social Impact Fintech Platform on a Mission

-To refinance burdensome student loans and create new scholarship opportunities for low-income, BIPOC, and first-generation college students.
+To refinance burdensome student loans and create new scholarship opportunities for low-income, BIPOC (Black, Indigenous & People of Color), and first-generation college students.

-We may not know who initially coined this phrase, but it is a fact that not every brilliant student has equal access to education or to college financing.
+We may not know who initially coined this phrase, but it is an unavoidable fact that not every student has equal access to education or to college financing.

 ICF partners with social impact investors who share our values and commitment to equitable education, financial, and professional opportunities.

-These investors are individuals, institutions, foundations, and corporations who recognize the vast potential that is lost when college graduates must make loan-payments their primary consideration when deciding whether to start a family, open a business, pursue an advanced degree, save for their children’s education, work for a non-profit, or save for their retirement.
-Conversely, our investors recognize the vast potential held by college graduates unencumbered by debt!
+These investors are individuals, institutions, foundations, and corporations who recognize the vast potential that is lost when college graduates must make loan-payments their primary consideration when deciding to start a family, open a business, pursue an advanced degree, work for a non-profit, or save for their retirement.
+Conversely, our investors recognize the vast potential held by college graduates when they are unencumbered by debt!

 With our partner investors, ICF is determined to disrupt inequality from two distinct, but related, angles.

-CEO and co-founder of ICF, C. Elizabeth Abeyta-Price, is herself a woman of color and a first-generation college graduate.
-She knows, firsthand, the profound impact that a college education can have not only on an individual but on a family and the community at large.
-Elizabeth’s co-founder, Craig Price, developed ICF’s proprietary investment model to help mitigate racial wealth and income disparities.
+As a woman of color and first-generation college graduate, co-founder and CEO of Impact Capital Funds, C. Elizabeth Abeyta-Price, has firsthand experience of the profound impact a college education can have on an individual, familial, and even community level.
+Elizabeth’s husband and co-founder, Craig Price, developed ICF’s proprietary investment model to help mitigate racial wealth and income disparities.

 Founder, CEO & Board Member